 In 2006, Justin Turner was selected in the seventh round of the MLB draft by the Cincinnati Reds after playing college baseball for the Cal State Fullerton Titans.

-In 2008, Justin Turner finished the season with a .289 average and a .792 OPS at the Double-A Chattanooga level.
+During the 2008 season, Justin Turner finished with a .289 average and a .792 OPS at the Double-A Chattanooga level.

-On September 8, 2009, the Orioles purchased Justin Turner's contract.
-He made his major league debut that day at Fenway Park, pinch hitting and playing third base.
+On September 8, 2009, Justin Turner made his major league debut for the Baltimore Orioles at Fenway Park, pinch hitting for Melvin Mora and finishing the game at third base.

-In 2009, Justin Turner made his major league debut with the Baltimore Orioles.
+In 2009, Justin Turner made his Major League Baseball debut with the Baltimore Orioles.

 On April 12, 2010, Justin Turner was recalled from Norfolk after Brian Roberts was placed on the injured list.